rsksmart/RSKIPs/IPs/RSKIP-precompiled-bto-utils.md

 ### getMultisigScriptHash

 The method `getMultisigScriptHash(uint8 minimumSignatures, bytes[] publicKeys) returns (bytes)` takes as input a minimum required number of signatures and an array of (either compressed or uncompressed) secp256k1 public keys and returns the 20-byte hash (i.e., output of `hash160`) of the Bitcoin N-of-M multisig scriptPub corresponding to the given arguments.
+It is important to notice that the compressed version of the given public keys will be used to generate the script.
+Therefore, public key compression will not make a difference in the function output.

 #### Validations